Melanocoryphus albomaculatus

-Melanocoryphus albomaculatus is a species of insects of the sub-order Heteroptera (true bugs), family Lygaeidae, sub-family Lygaeinae.
+Melanocoryphus albomaculatus is a species of insect in the sub-order of true bugs, Heteroptera.

 Characteristics

 Melanocoryphus albomaculatus has a black head, scutellum, antennae and legs.
 On the red pronotum are two hook-shaped black spots.
 The corium of the hemelytra (the partially hardened front wings) is red with a black round spot in the middle, while the membrane (the transparent part of the front wings) is black and in the middle has a white round spot.
 The connexivum (on the visible side part of the abdomen) is red with black spots.
 The bug reaches a body size of 7–9 mm.

 Distribution and habitat

 This heat-loving species is very common in the Mediterranean region.
 Its distribution area extends in the east via Asia Minor to the Caspian Sea.
 In Central Europe, the species occurs only sporadically and is usually limited to so-called "heat islands".
 In Germany, these are located in the Upper Rhine Plain and on the Middle Rhine.
 The species is also present on the northern French channel coast, in the Netherlands and in Austria.